joaomiguelvieira/kNN-STUFF/README.md

 * `/src`: contains the source code of the KNN classifier.

 ## Pre-requisites
-To use KNNStuff, the minimum requisits are demanded:
+To use kNN-STUFF, the minimum requisits are demanded:
 * A host computer running Linux;
 * Xilinx Vivado 2018.3 or newer:
   * Follow [this](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/2018-3.html) link to download;